adess23/da-academy/README.md

 ### Learning Days ###

-During each week you will grab the fundamentals of the key building blocks for usual DA challenges.
+During each module you will grab the fundamentals of the key building blocks for usual DA challenges.

 On each topic you will have to:

 1. ### Enroll courses: ###
-Each week counts with a special course link which you can visit to enroll it.
+Each module counts with a special course link which you can visit to enroll it.

 2. ### Read: ###
 We will provide you with documentation related with current sprint content so you can have a background reference, guide and examples to complete the following practice.